LeagueDAO/DAO-Graph/README.md

 # DAO Subgraph

-Collection of Subgraphs to support the usage of the BarnBridge type of DAOs like the EnterDAO one
+Collection of Subgraphs to support the usage of the BarnBridge type of DAOs like the LeagueDAO one

 ## Running Local Graph Node